Froebel in childhood practice course

 For information about other Froebel-related courses and activities in Scotland, visit the Froebelian Futures website.

-- Professional Visit – Cowgate Under 5s Centre
+- Virtual visit to Cowgate Under 5s Centre

-- Demonstrate knowledge of a variety of contrasting academic writings on childhood including Scottish & International ideas.
+- Demonstrate knowledge of a variety of contrasting academic writings on childhood including Scottish and International ideas

 - Critically consider concrete everyday settings (eg, your workplace) particularly in relation to social divisions, life experience, academic achievement and formalised approaches to child development